Mnr04/Data_Bootcamps_Projects/README.md

-# Data-Scientist-in-Python
+# All Bootcamps projects
-Project completed as part of the Dataquest Data Scientist in Python Bootcamp.
+Project completed as part of my bootcamp ( DataQuest / DataCamp)